 Turnips and radishes come in different colors and sizes.
-In this article, we are going to take into consideration medium-sized turnips that have a white and purple color and small-sized red colored radishes.
+In this article, we will consider medium-sized turnips that have a white and purple color and small-sized red colored radishes.

-Raw turnips have a spicy and mustardy flavor however, when cooked it gives a sweet and earthy flavor.
-On the other hand, radish has a zesty and spicy flavor but similar to turnips, when cooked they give a sweet earthy flavor.
+Raw turnips have a spicy and mustardy flavor; however, they give a sweet and earthy flavo when cookedr.
+On the other hand, radish has a zesty and spicy flavor similar to turnips; when cooked, they give a sweet earthy flavor.

 Turnips are mostly cultivated in temperate climate regions.
 The harvest takes place during summer.

-Turnips can be consumed in various ways such as raw added on top of salads to increase flavor and texture.
+Turnips can be consumed in various ways, such as raw ones added to salads to increase flavor and texture.

 Turnips can also be boiled, roasted, and mashed.
 It can also be used to prepare coleslaw preparation instead of cabbage.

 A famous middle-eastern pickle is the turnip pickle which is usually done with beetroot and vinegar.

 Radishes, similar to turnips, can be consumed similarly.
 The difference in radishes is that they have a less mustardy flavor.
 Thus, they are mostly consumed raw or pickled compared to turnips.